-The second proviso to rule 89 of the CGST Rules, states that in respect of supplies to a Special Economic Zone unit or a Special Economic Zone developer, the supplier of goods or services can apply for refund if such supplies are being used for authorised operations.
-The question which arises is, who determines the authorised operations and who is the specified officer referred to in the said Rule.
+The first proviso to rule 89(1) states that in respect of supplies to a Special Economic Zone unit or a Special Economic Zone developer, the supplier of goods or services can apply for refund if such supplies are being used for authorised operations.
+The question which arises is, who determines the authorised operations and who is the specified officer referred to in the said rule.